-Traveling across time zones can cause your sleep clock to get off track by forcing you to function at different times of the day than normal.
-For example, it may be 8 am in your home time zone, but 10 pm in the time zone you traveled to which forces you to get ready for bed when you would normally be waking up.
-This is also commonly referred to as jet lag.
+Traveling across time zones can cause your sleep clock to get off track by forcing you to function at different times of the day than usual.
+For example, it may be 8 am in your home time zone but 10 pm in the time zone you traveled to which forces you to get ready for bed when you would generally be waking up.
+This is commonly referred to as jet lag.

-Having a job that requires long, and sometimes unpredictable hours can also cause your sleep clock to get off track.
-This often happens to people who work in healthcare like nurses, doctors, caretakers, etc. These workers are usually on-call for a 24-hour period and frequently get woken up throughout the night if they get a chance to rest at all.
+Having a job that requires lengthy and sometimes unpredictable hours can also cause your sleep clock to get off track.
+This often happens to people who work in healthcare, like nurses, doctors, caretakers, etc. These workers are usually on-call for a 24-hour period and frequently get woken up throughout the night if they get a chance to rest at all.

-Staying up all night, or pulling an all-nighter, can also cause your sleep clock to fall out of its natural rhythm.
+Staying up all night, or pulling an all-nighter, can also cause your sleep clock to fall out of its natural rhythm and affect your overall sleep quality.
 This is common for students, truck drivers, or anyone staying up for a special event.

 4. Personal Whim

-It is also common for smaller circumstances to push and nudge your natural sleep rhythm off its normal schedule.
-For example, you may stay up late to watch “just one more episode” of a show you really like and without intending to, send a signal to your sleep clock that it should adjust to this time schedule.
+It is also common for more minor circumstances to push and nudge your natural sleep rhythm off its regular schedule.
+For example, you may stay up late to watch “just one more episode” of a show you really like and, without intending to, send a signal to your sleep clock that it should adjust to this time schedule.
 This often happens without your awareness due to its gradual and subtle nature.

 Why Is It Important to Align Your Sleep Schedule with Your Internal Clock?

-When your sleep schedule does not match your internal clock, it can cause a myriad of mental and physical issues.
+When your sleep schedule does not match your internal clock, it can cause mental and physical issues.
 Some – like grogginess – slow reaction time, lower brain functioning, and increases irritability.
 All of these can be felt immediately after not getting enough sleep.
-Other possible side effects caused by poor sleep quality may not be noticeable at first, but over time can cause more serious health problems such as diabetes, obesity, seasonal affective disorder, depression, insomnia, and other sleep disorders.
+Other possible side effects caused by poor sleep quality may not be noticeable at first but can cause more severe health problems such as diabetes, obesity, seasonal affective disorder, depression, insomnia, and other sleep disorders.

-Tips on How to Get Your Sleep Schedule Back on Track
+7 Tips to Get Your Sleep Schedule Back on Track

-Now that we know exactly what a circadian rhythm is, how it can fall off track, and why it is important for it to be well-balanced and aligned with our sleep schedule, let’s explore how to fix your sleep schedule so you can get back to a more restful and rewarding sleep pattern.
+Now that we know exactly what a circadian rhythm is, how it can fall off track, and why it needs to be well-balanced and aligned with our sleep schedule, let’s explore how to fix your sleep schedule so you can get back to a more restful and rewarding sleep pattern.

 1. Gradually adjust the time you go to bed until you reach your desired sleep schedule.

-It is often more difficult to go to bed earlier than it is to go to bed later.
-This is why we suggest advancing your bedtime by small increments of 15-20 minutes per night.
-This may not be the answer you were looking for but be patient and the rewards will become apparent.
+It is often more challenging to go to bed earlier than it is to go to bed later.
+We suggest advancing your bedtime by small increments of 15-20 minutes per night.
+This may not be the answer you were looking for but be patient, and the rewards will become apparent.

 2. Filter out natural and artificial light as your ideal bedtime approaches.

-Therefore, exposure to light suppresses the production and release of melatonin, making it harder to fall asleep.
-For this reason, minimizing your light exposure from electronics and dimming household lighting when you are approaching the time for bed can help you fall asleep faster and easier.
+Exposure to light, especially blue light emitted by electronics, suppresses the production and release of melatonin, making it harder to fall asleep.
+For this reason, minimizing your blue light exposure from electronics and dimming household lighting when you are approaching the time for bed can help you fall asleep faster and easier.

-It may seem hard to follow this tip considering how much we tend to use electronics.
-Still, this is our topmost advice on how to change your sleep schedule, so don’t ignore its potential benefits.
-When bedtime approaches, turn off your TV, tablet, computer, and phone.
-Most phones have a function that allows you to set personal limits on your screen time and we highly encourage this if you have difficulty putting down your phone at night.
+Turn off your TV, tablet, computer, and phone when bedtime approaches.
+Most phones have a function that allows you to set personal limits on your screen time.
+We highly encourage this if you have difficulty putting down your phone at night.

 3. Make your morning bright and full of light.

-4. Create a routine with a set time to wake up and fall asleep.
+4. Create a bedtime routine with a set time to wake up and fall asleep.

-When your sleep clock gets off track you may find it difficult to get back into your routine but it is an important step on how to reset your sleep schedule.
-After gradually adjusting your sleep time, as mentioned in the first tip, establish a regular bedtime and waking hour that you can actually follow through.
+When your sleep clock gets off track, you may find it challenging to get back into your routine, but it is an essential step to reset your sleep schedule.
+As mentioned in the first tip, after gradually adjusting your sleep time, establish a regular bedtime and waking hour that you can actually follow.

-Sticking to this routine will pay off and you will find it is easier to get to sleep and wake up each day.
-This will also help prevent your sleep clock from getting off track in the future.
+Sticking to this consistent sleep schedule will pay off, and you will find it is easier to get to sleep and wake up each day.
+This will also help prevent your body clock from getting off track in the future.